syheliel/jpf-wiki-sync/GSoC-2025-Project-Ideas.md

 #### ![#f03c15](https://placehold.co/15x15/f03c15/f03c15.png) Robustify String solving for SPF

 **Description:**
 The goal of this project is to test SPF integration with Z3 string constraint solving; adding support cvc5 is a plus.
+This project will extend SPF branch `sv-comp`.

 **Difficulty:** Hard